Skip to content

 From the Director!

 Audition ThoughtsBy John Tomlinson Auditions.
 The word alone brings a simultaneous joy and fear to those who know.
-However, even those who know the actor’s perspective may not know the other half of the story.
-I thought it may be useful to share some audition tips.
-I will share the most useful tips for the
+However, even … Continue reading From the Director!

 Maintained by Warren Schrader